v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getsequencepoints-method.md

 ## <a name="parameters"></a>Parametri
  `cPoints`
- [in] Oggetto `ULONG32` che riceve le dimensioni dei `offsets`, `documents`, `lines`, `columns`, `endLines`, e `endColumns` matrici.
+ [in] A `ULONG32` that receives the size of the `offsets`, `documents`, `lines`, `columns`, `endLines`, and `endColumns` arrays.

  `pcPoints`
- [out] Un puntatore a un `ULONG32` che riceve la lunghezza del buffer necessaria per contenere i punti di sequenza.
+ [out] A pointer to a `ULONG32` that receives the length of the buffer required to contain the sequence points.

  `offsets`
- [in] Matrice in cui archiviare il Microsoft intermedio language (MSIL) viene eseguito l'offset dall'inizio del metodo per i punti di sequenza.
+ [in] An array in which to store the Microsoft intermediate language (MSIL) offsets from the beginning of the method for the sequence points.

  `documents`
- [in] Matrice in cui archiviare i documenti in cui sono posizionati i punti di sequenza.
+ [in] An array in which to store the documents in which the sequence points are located.

  `lines`
- [in] Matrice in cui archiviare le righe dei documenti in cui sono posizionati i punti di sequenza.
+ [in] An array in which to store the lines in the documents at which the sequence points are located.

  `columns`
- [in] Matrice in cui archiviare le colonne dei documenti in cui sono posizionati i punti di sequenza.
+ [in] An array in which to store the columns in the documents at which the sequence points are located.

  `endLines`
- [in] Matrice di righe dei documenti in cui terminano i punti di sequenza.
+ [in] The array of lines in the documents at which the sequence points end.

  `endColumns`
- [in] Matrice di colonne dei documenti in cui terminano i punti di sequenza.
+ [in] The array of columns in the documents at which the sequence points end.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche